-In 2008 Worcestershire LA and Speech and Language Therapy services teamed up to use Language Link to improve early identification for children in the Wye Forest area.
+In 2008 Worcestershire LA and speech and language therapy (SaLT) services teamed up to use Language Link to improve early identification of speech, language and communication needs (SLCN) in the Wye Forest area.

-Schools in the Wye Forest area provide communication programmes as an integral part of the curriculum for many children, with the support of the local speech and language therapy (SLT) service.
-However, referral data showed that 63% of schools' referrals to SLT were made in Year 2 and above with only 20% of children referred in their Reception year.
-The SLT service wanted to increase Early Years staff confidence to refer children.
+Schools in the Wye Forest area provide communication programmes as an integral part of the curriculum for many children, with the support of the local speech and language therapy (SaLT) service.
+However, referral data showed that 63% of schools' referrals to SaLT were made in Year 2 and above with only 20% of children referred in their Reception year.
+The SaLT service wanted to increase Early Years staff confidence to refer children.